govend/govend/README.md

 * try to be compatible with any project
 * take a both note and code from `go get`
 * vendor the nested dependency tree to the `nth` degree
-* use the `vendor` directory as specified in golang version 1.5
+* utilize the `GO15VENDOREXPERIMENT` and `vendor` directory as specified in golang version 1.5

 **it does not:**
 * wrap the `go` command
-* create a new project for you
+* try to create a new project
 * generate temporary directories or files
-* alter any environment variables, including `$GOPATH`
+* alter any go environment variables, including `$GOPATH`

 Install
 =======